Submission Guidelines

 • Methods: Your description of methods should provide details of the procedures used to create the dataset, including how data was collected, measurement devices, experimental design, data acquisition and processing, etc.

-• Usage notes: Usage notes should help provide a researcher that will help them with use of the data.
+• Usage notes: These should help researches use of your data.
 Some helpful notes include previous uses of the data (with citations), known limitations, and any complementary code or datasets that might be of value.

 • Conflicts of interest: Include a statement on any potential conflicts of interest.
 If no authors have conflicts of interest, please include: “The author(s) have no conflicts of interest to declare.”